styson/texas/README.md

 # Texas ASL

-This app is a website, built with Node/React and hosted in Firebase.
+This app is a website, built with React and hosted in AWS.